Its major environmental issues include:

 Irrigated Land: 13,560 sq km (2008)

-Natural Resources: petroleum, phosphates, chrome and manganese ores, asphalt, iron ore, rock salt, marble, gypsum, hydropower
+Natural Resources: petroleum, phosphates, chromium and manganese ores, asphalt, iron ore, rock salt, marble, gypsum, hydropower

 arable land: 24.8%